Clite/Prototype-ViT-with-CSP/README.md

   * ver1 : Apply chunk() to feature map dimension
   * ver2 : Apply chunk() to patch size dimension
 * Spec comparison (Based on upload file)
+  * Accuracy may vary by ±1.5%p and inference time may vary by ±2ms

 |Model|Accuracy|FLOPS|# of parameters|Inference time(patch size = 100)|
 |:------:|:------:|:---:|:---:|:---------:|